International Whisk(e)y Day

 Take a sip of the liquid gold that hails from the barrels of fermented grains.
 It's a complex, warm, and welcoming elixir.

 Whiskey has a long and venerable history as one of the most recognizable forms of distilled spirits in the world.

-The name for Whiskey comes from Gaelic, where it used to be called Uisce na Beatha, or “The Water of Life”.
-It wasn’t long before the name got shortened to Uisce (Merely “Water”) and then the pronounciation slowly changed over time from Ish-Key, to Whiskey.
-Thus it has remained ever since.
+The name for Whisk(e)y comes from the Gaelic language, where it was referred to as Uisce na Beatha, which means ‘The Water of Life’.
+It wasn’t long before the name was shortened to Uisce (Merely “Water”) and then the pronunciation slowly changed over time from Ish-Key, to Whiskey.
+And that pronunciation has remained ever since.

 History of International Whisk(e)y Day